If you are looking to accept credit cards for your online store, you are probably considering one of the big three, Paypal, Authorize.net and Stripe.

 As you can see above, credit card processing is well blended with my website.
-To a customer, it appears as if everything is being processed natively.
+To a customer, it appears as if everything is being processed natively in my shop.

-Paypal Advanced is kind of a hybrid solution between Paypal Website Payments Pro and Paypal Standard.
-Like Paypal Website Payments Pro, a customer can process their credit card payment online without leaving your website.
+Paypal Advanced is a hybrid solution between Paypal Payments Pro and Paypal Standard/Checkout.
+Like Paypal Payments Pro, a customer can process their credit card payment online without leaving your website.

-But unlike Paypal Website Payments Pro, the credit card information is not processed on your server but on Paypal’s instead.
-As a result, with Paypal Advanced, you don’t have to worry about PCI compliance.
+But unlike Paypal Payments Pro, the credit card information is not processed on your server but on Paypal’s instead.
+As a result with Paypal Advanced, you don’t have to worry about PCI compliance.

 If you are not technical, an iframe is basically a piece of your website that is hosted somewhere else.
-So when a customer is checking out from your online store, everything about the webpage that they are on will be from your own website except for the credit card form fields.
+So when a customer is checking out from your online store, everything on your webpage will be hosted on your own website except for the credit card form fields.

 Below is a screen shot of what the credit card form looks like as hosted on PayPal’s servers.

 Everything you see in the box above can not be changed.
-However with some amount of work, you can usually blend the box in with the rest of your website.
+However with some amount of work, you can often blend the box in with the rest of your website.